wuxxin/salt-shared/README.md

 ### What can you do with it:

- * Target Platform: Ubuntu LTS (16.04), 14.04
+ * Target Platform: Ubuntu LTS 16.04 (xenial), 14.04 (trusty)
-   * many states also work with older/newer ubuntu and other debian based distros.
+   * many non-gui states also work with older/newer ubuntu and other debian based distros.
-   * some states may work with other linux distros
+   * most gui states work with xenial
-   * Windows Platform: there is some support for windows and windows packages (using chocolatey as pkg manager)

  * Features to look at:
    * [`storage`](storage):
      * setup harddisk storage, features parted, mdadm, crypt, lvm, format, mount, swap, directories, relocate services